Kitchen remodel debris

 FTH Services helps match the dumpster to the project scope, available placement area, and debris type.
 Heavy material should be loaded low and spread evenly.
 Concrete, dirt, brick, rock, heavy fill, and tree stumps are not accepted in standard rentals.

-Cabinets, countertops, trim, sink base material, packaging, doors, shelving, and light demolition debris.
+Cabinets, counters, sink base material, trim, doors, shelving, packaging, and light demolition debris.

 Vanities, toilets, sinks, shower doors, fixtures, drywall, trim, and flooring material.

-Carpet, padding, laminate, vinyl plank, wood flooring, drywall, insulation, and trim.
+Carpet, padding, laminate, vinyl plank, hardwood, tile, and underlayment from room updates.

 Use these estimates to plan the dumpster size and avoid surprise overage.
 Standard rentals include the disposal weight shown for the selected dumpster, and weight over the included amount is billed at $85 per ton, prorated.